day 1 agenda

 Session Chairs: TBA

-Ximeng Han, Jenner Institute, University of Oxford, UK 14:40-15:00 Preclinical Development of an Enhanced-Immunogenicity Pfs230-Pfs25 Malaria Transmission-Blocking Vaccine
+Ximeng Han, University of Oxford, United Kingdom 15:20-15:40 Preclinical Development of an Enhanced-Immunogenicity Pfs230-Pfs25 Malaria Transmission-Blocking Vaccine

 Pannel Discussions